 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

-After writing the first draft of your book, you need to expand on it.
-The deeper the story goes, the stronger it will become.
-Plot holes need to disappear.
-Characters should develop more.
-Backstories must appear.
-There’s a quick way to do all of this too.
-Fan girl about your book.
-You read that right. … Continue reading Writers = fan girls?
+After writing your first draft, you should expand the story.
+The deeper the story dives, the stronger it will become.
+Plot holes disappear.
+Characters develop more.
+Backstories appear.
+There’s a quick way to do all of this.
+Fan girl.
+You read that right.
+If you’re not in love with your story, no one will be. … Continue reading Writers = fan girls?